jkutner/jkutner.github.com/_posts/2020-12-29-program-minecraft-with-python.md

 ### Build the image

+Open a terminal because you'll need to run several commands.
+On MacOS you can open `Terminal.app` and on Windows you can open `cmd.exe`.

 To run the commands in this tutorial, you'll need to install [Pack](https://buildpacks.io/docs/tools/pack/), which requires that you also install [Docker](https://www.docker.com/products/docker-desktop).
-Make sure every thing is working by running:
+Click those links and follow the installation instructions.
+Then make sure every thing is working by running the following commands:

+(warning: do not include the `$` character in your commands.
+That's only meant to show the prompt.
+On Windows this will look something like `C:\>`)

 ```
 $ docker ps